How to find prime numbers in Python

 print(prime_sieve_numpy(30))--OUTPUT--[ 2 3 5 7 11 13 17 19 23 29]

-• The key optimization is sieve[i*i::i] = False.
-This uses NumPy's array slicing to mark all multiples of a prime as False in one go, avoiding a slow Python loop.
+• The core of the optimization is sieve[i*i::i] = False.
+This single line uses NumPy's advanced slicing to mark all multiples of i as non-prime simultaneously.

-• Finally, np.where() quickly finds the indices that are still True and returns them as the final list of primes.
+• Finally, np.where(sieve)[0] efficiently collects the indices of all remaining True values, giving you the final list of primes.

 Move faster with Replit

-• Build a primality testing calculator that uses the miller_rabin test for large numbers.
+• A primality testing utility that uses the miller_rabin test to quickly verify large numbers for cryptographic applications.

 Common errors and challenges